AshampooSystems/boden/doc_input/winuwp_layout.md

 So, DesiredSize depends on the input parameter to the last Measure call.
 And the documentation states that Arrange should use that property to size the child.
-If one does it that way then this implicitly assumes that the availableSize parameter of the latest Measure call accurately reflects the available space in Arrange.
+If one does it that way then this implicitly assumes that the availableSize parameter of the latest Measure call accurately reflects the final size in Arrange.

-And that can be a problem, since Arrange also has an "available size" parameter (called finalSize).
-It is perfectly ok for that finalSize to not match the last availableSize parameter, especially in cases when there is not enough space to give every panel their desired size.
-So final layout depends on a property (DesiredSize) that may have been calculated for a completely different availableSize.
-That means that the child cannot adjust properly to the actual final available space.
+Apparently it is possible for finalSize in Arrange to not match the last availableSize from Measure parameter, especially in cases when there is not enough space to give every panel their desired size.
+So the final layout depends on a property (DesiredSize) that may have been calculated for a completely different availableSize.

-This problem occurs when one follows the recommended layout procedure.
-Of course, one could call Measure for the child views in Arrange if the finalSize in Arrange does not match the last availableSize from Measure.
-This would yield the correct layout, but it does not conform to the recommended approach.
+That means that the child cannot reliably adjust properly to the actual final available space.

+One could call Measure again in Arrange and calculate an accurate DesiredSize for the actual space that is available in layout.
+However, that often causes layout cycles in the Windows layout system and Windows will generate an error when it detects such a cycle.
+So we one should NEVER call Measure in Arrange.

+So, for controls that adapt to the available space (e.g. TextBlock) one has to ensure by other means that the availableSpace from the last Measure call matches the final size during Arrange.
+Otherwise the control will not adapt correctly.

 Arranging and sizing UWP views